MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/welcome-to-setup-help.md

 description: "Summary: Learn how to use the Setup help system in SharePoint Server."
 ---

-# Welcome to Setup Help
+# Welcome to Set up Help

  **Summary:** Learn how to use the Setup help system in SharePoint Server.